Secure Nginx with Let’s Encrypt on AlmaLinux 8 – Easy Steps

 Conclusion

-At this point, you learn to install the Let’s Encrypt client Certbot, download SSL certificates for your domain, and set up automatic certificate renewal.
+At this point, you have learned to install the Let’s Encrypt client Certbot, download SSL certificates for your domain, and set up automatic certificate renewal.

 Hope you enjoy this article about How to Secure Nginx with Let’s Encrypt on AlmaLinux 8.